-Pupils missing out on education (PME) are children of compulsory school age who may be on the roll of a school or setting but aren't accessing full-time education, either in school or in alternative provision.
+Pupils missing out on education (PME) are children of compulsory school age who aren't accessing full-time education, either in their school or alternative provision.

-There may be a range of reasons why a child may miss out on education, which could include low attendance or children who require a different way of accessing education.
+There may be a range of reasons why your child may be missing out on education.
+They may have low attendance or require a different way of getting their education.

-Schools have access to many resources that can help to understand your child’s needs and provide an inclusive environment for them to gain access to a successful education.
+Schools have access to many resources that can help to understand your child’s needs and provide an inclusive environment for them to get a successful education.

-Schools may also be required to link with other agencies to help support your child to access education including the inclusion forums, Inclusion service, SEND services or pupil services court team to consider all available options around supporting your child to attend full-time education.
+Schools may also be required to link with other agencies to help support your child to access full-time education.
+These may include the inclusion forums, Inclusion service, SEND services or Pupil services court team.

 Children may be missing from education if there is a failure to register a child at a school, or when the education cannot be identified by the local authority.

-stop attending, for example due to an illegal exclusion or withdrawal from school; or
+- your child has stopped attending - for example due to an illegal exclusion or withdrawal from school

-fail to complete a transfer between schools/educational providers, for example, being unable to find a suitable school place after moving to a new local authority area, or after leaving a custodial establishment
+- you haven’t completed a transfer between schools or education providers - for example, being unable to find a suitable school place after moving to a new local authority area, or after leaving a custodial establishment

-be out of any educational provision for a substantial period of time and aren’t receiving suitable education
+- your child might be out of any educational provision for a substantial period of time and is not receiving suitable education.

 The national definition of children who aren't receiving a suitable education is: